CloudI/CloudI/src/api/README.markdown

 the cloudi_job Erlang behavior, but each language makes function calls into its own native CloudI library.
-The external languages are ran as separate OS processes with separate threads (using any native threading library) that initialize the CloudI library and call its event-loop (in the "poll" function).
+The external languages are ran as separate OS processes with separate threads (using any native threading library) that initialize the CloudI API and call its event-loop (in the "poll" function).

 ### Examples exist within the tests: